2020 Is Somethin’ Else: Will Smith Posts Almost-Impossible-To-Believe Photo With OG “Aunt Viv” Janet Hubert At ‘Fresh Prince’ Reunion

 It is NO secret that Janet Hubert has been VERY salty with Will and Alfonso Ribiero over the years behind the way she was evicted from The Fresh Prince of Bel-Air just like Jazzy Jeff famously was from Uncle Phil’s palatial estate.

 On the heels of news that the dramatic reimagining of the 90s most famous TV show has been green-lit by Peacock for two seasons of streaming, we have our first look at the HBOMax Fresh Prince Reunion special that is coming soon.
 We would have paid GOOD American currency to be a fly on the wall for Will and Janet’s first off-camera conversation.
 Messiness aside, we are thrilled to see the gang back together again but it’s bittersweet that James Avery was not able to see this moment.

-We image that he would be smiling from ear to ear and laughing with that deep and joyful baritone that he commanded.
+The actor passed away in December of 2013 from complications with open-heart surgery.
+Avery portrayed “Uncle Phil” on the show for more than 140 episodes.

+Back in 2014, Will posted a heartfelt tribute to the late actor captioning the photo with a sweet message:

 Comments